tyronechrisharris/qna/README.md

             MarianMTModel.from_pretrained(from_en_model_name, cache_dir="./models/translation")
         ```

     *   **Download the LLM (Vicuna-7B):**

         *   **Ensure you have enough disk space:** The Vicuna-7B model is quite large (around 13GB).
-Make sure you have sufficient disk space available before downloading
+Make sure you have sufficient disk space available before downloading.
         *   **Use the `transformers` library to download:**

             ```python
             from transformers import AutoTokenizer, AutoModelForCausalLM

             tokenizer = AutoTokenizer.from_pretrained("TheBloke/Vicuna-7B-v1.5-GGUF", cache_dir="./models/llm")
             model = AutoModelForCausalLM.from_pretrained("TheBloke/Vicuna-7B-v1.5-GGUF", cache_dir="./models/llm")
             ```

-        This code will download both the tokenizer and the model weights to the `./models/llm` directory
+            This code will download both the tokenizer and the model weights to the `./models/llm` directory.

         *   **Consider using a quantized version:** If you're running the system on a CPU or have limited memory, you might want to explore using a quantized version of Vicuna-7B, which can significantly reduce its memory footprint and improve inference speed.
 Refer to the Vicuna-7B model documentation for instructions on how to obtain and use a quantized version.

     *   **Download the SentencePiece tokenizer:**

         ```python
         from transformers import AutoTokenizer

         tokenizer = AutoTokenizer.from_pretrained("xlm-roberta-base", cache_dir="./models/embedding")
         ```

         This code will download the SentencePiece tokenizer to the `./models/embedding` directory.

-*   **Prepare your document collection:**
+7.  **Prepare your document collection:**

-    *   Organize your documents in a suitable format (e.g., plain text files) within the `data/documents` directory.
-    *   Use an offline embedding model (e.g., Sentence Transformers) to generate embeddings for your documents and store them in a local vector database (e.g., FAISS) for efficient retrieval.
-You can refer to the Langchain documentation or other resources for guidance on how to perform document embedding and indexing.
+    1.  **Create a document upload folder:**
+        * Create a folder named `uploads` at the root level of the project.
+This is where users will upload their documents.
+    2.  **Generate embeddings using Sentence Transformers:**

+        ```python
+        from langchain.document_loaders import DirectoryLoader
+        from langchain.text_splitter import RecursiveCharacterTextSplitter
+        from langchain.vectorstores import FAISS
+        from langchain.embeddings import HuggingFaceEmbeddings

+        # 1. Load and preprocess documents from the 'uploads' folder
+        loader = DirectoryLoader('./uploads', glob="**/*.txt")  # Load all .txt files from the uploads folder
+        documents = loader.load()

+        text_splitter = RecursiveCharacterTextSplitter(chunk_size=1000, chunk_overlap=0)
+        texts = text_splitter.split_documents(documents)

+        # 2. Generate embeddings (all-MiniLM-L6-v2 is recommended for Vicuna)
+        embeddings = HuggingFaceEmbeddings(model_name="sentence-transformers/all-MiniLM-L6-v2")
+        db = FAISS.from_documents(texts, embeddings)

+        # 3. Save the vectorstore (FAISS index) to disk
+        db.save_local("data/faiss_index")
+        ```

+    *   This code snippet demonstrates how to load documents from the `uploads` folder, split them into chunks, generate embeddings using the `all-MiniLM-L6-v2` model (recommended for Vicuna), and store them in a FAISS index.

 ### Configuration

 1.  **`config.py`**
     *   Update the `language_pairs` dictionary in the `Config` class with the actual paths to your downloaded translation models.
-    *   Replace the placeholder in `_load_document_collection` with your actual code to load your embedded document collection.
+    *   Ensure the path to your FAISS index in `_load_document_collection` is correct.
     *   Configure the database connection details in `_initialize_database` if you're using a different database system.
     *   Ensure you have the SentencePiece tokenizer downloaded and specify its path in `_load_translation_models`.

 2.  **Tool Implementations**
-    *   In `document_answerer.py`, replace the `OpenAI` placeholder with your actual offline LLM interface.
+    *   In `document_answerer.py`, ensure the  `_run`  method uses your actual offline LLM interface.
     *   Customize the  `SelfCorrectiveAgent`  in  `self_corrective_agent.py`  with your desired evaluation logic and thresholds.
     *   Implement the chat interface logic in  `chat_input_tool.py`  and the  `display_answer_in_chat_task`  in  `tasks.py`  using the  `curses`  library or a similar approach.

 ### Running the System